Ryan Jeffers Player Props: Twins vs. Phillies

 Phillies Pitching Rankings

-- The lefty's most recent time out came on Saturday against the Kansas City Royals, when he threw five innings, surrendering six earned runs while allowing six hits.
+- His last time out was on Sunday against the Kansas City Royals, when the right-hander went seven innings, surrendering four earned runs while giving up seven hits.

-- The 26-year-old has put up a 3.44 ERA and 8.3 strikeouts per nine innings across 10 games this season, while giving up a batting average of .211 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.